Hotel Ancillary Revenue in 2026: 12 Upsells

 Post-stay: review request, rebooking offer with loyalty discount, gift-card pre-purchase for future visit.

-The hotels that win are the ones that map each upsell to its peak-conversion touchpoint and automate the delivery.
-Manual upsell programs hit 15-30% of the conversion of well-instrumented digital ones.
+The hotels that win are the ones that map each upsell to its best-fit touchpoint and automate the delivery.
+Manual upsell programs usually underperform because staff forget prompts during busy moments and reporting is incomplete.

 4. Pricing psychology for upsells